ARCHCARE EXPANDS MINISTRY AS NEW SPONSOR OF PROVIDENCE REST NURSING HOME

 IMPORTANT VACCINATION INFORMATION

-Walgreens pharmacists were on site on Wednesday December 30th, 2020 and Wednesday January 20th, 2021 to administer the Covid-19 vaccine.
-Both administration days were successful thanks to great teamwork and your cooperation in returning the VAR forms in a timely manner.
-More information about the next administration date will be posted here once it becomes available.
+Walgreens pharmacists were on site on Wednesday December 30th, 2020, Wednesday January 20th, 2021 and Wednesday February 10th, 2021 to administer the Covid-19 vaccine.
+All administration days were successful thanks to great teamwork and your cooperation in returning the VAR forms in a timely manner.
+All staff and residents who consented to the vaccination have now received both doses.

 Due to new guidance published September 15th, 2020 by NYSDOH we have initiated in-person visitation.
 We submitted our mandated forward safety plan and it has been accepted.
 Please contact 718-514-8384 (Activities Department) to schedule a visit as in the past.

-Due to a positive test result on January 23rd, 2021, all in-person visitation is currently suspended until February 6th, 2021.
-We will resume Through the Glass visits 7 days a week until in-person visitation starts again, with the exception of any unit that is currently under quarantine.
+Due to a positive test result on February 18th, 2021, all in-person visitation is currently suspended until March 4th, 2021.
+We will resume Through the Glass visits 7 days a week until in-person visitation starts again, with the exception of any unit that is currently under quarantine Unit 2FP and 2C are both currently under quarantine until March 3rd, 2021.
 Video calls are still available 7 days a week.
 If you have any questions, please call the Recreation Department.

 - Families will be notified immediately if any resident is diagnosed with the virus or suspected of the virus (PUI).

 - We have followed NYSDOH guidance and developed a “cohort” area for all the COVID-19 positive residents and residents under investigation for COVID-19 (called PUI- person under investigation).
 Additionally, newly admitted hospital patients are also being quarantined for observation on Unit 2C.
 We are not taking COVID positive patients from any hospital.
 Families will be notified immediately if a transfer to this unit is being initiated.